jtpaasch/load2demo/README.md

 ...
 ```

-Notice that we didn't _extract_ the programs from the projects until after
+Notice that I didn't _extract_ the programs from the projects until after
-we have loaded the two projects first.
+I loaded the two projects first.

 Let's do it differently.
 Let's load the first project and extract its program
-_before_ loading the second project.
+_before_ loading the second project and extracting its program.
 Like this:

 ```
 let proj_1 = load exe_1 in